 Members will be notified by the Treasurer by email when dues, assessments or fees are overdue.
 If returning members do not pay their membership dues before pool opening, they will not be issued an access key until membership dues are paid.
 Late fees If dues are not paid and arrangements not made between the member and the Board by May 15 of each year, the member will forfeit their membership and may apply again the following year (and pay membership fee again).

 Members may appeal to the Board to reinstate membership based on the circumstances of the situation.
-Member will be permitted to speak to their circumstances at the next Board meeting.
+Member will be permitted to speak to their circumstances via email or at the next Board meeting.
 Determination will be made by a majority vote of the Board.
-Result of the appeal will be sent to the member by email read receipt by the Secretary.
+The result of the appeal will be communicated to the member via email.

 ARTICLE III – MEETING OF MEMBERS